-Dixie Bottling Works started out in the early 1890s as Bristol Bottling Works, with C. R. Scharf as owner (2), on the corner nearest the bridge on Washington and Buford.
-Hugh M. Smith is listed as being over the company in the 1896-97 city directory (1).
-Sewell Howard, referred to as Colonel Howard by Robert S. Loving in his book "Double Destiny", who is a self made man from Rockwood, TN a town located in Roane County, is involved in the creation of a new Coca-Cola bottler in Bristol, VA.
-According to the Rockwood Times October 25, 1906, Sewell Howard's daughter Ava married a Jack Tarwater also from Rockwood.(7) According to the article, "after going east for the honeymoon, the couple will be at home in Bristol where Mr. Tarwater has large business interests."(7) Who makes the trip from Bristol to attend the wedding?
-Jerry Haggard, who is Secretary Treasurer of the Dixie Bottling Works of Bristol, VA which is incorporated on December 5, 1906, with Jack Tarwater listed as President.(4)
+One of the Rockwood backers was Sewell Howard, referred to as Colonel Howard by Robert S. Loving in his book Double Destiny.(3) Colonel Howard was a self-made man from Rockwood, TN, a town located in Roane County.
+It was reported in the October 25, 1906 Rockwood Times that Sewell Howard's daughter Ava married Jack Tarwater who was also from Rockwood.(7) According to the article, "after going east for the honeymoon, the couple will be at home in Bristol, where Mr. Tarwater has large business interests."(7) Jerry Haggard, who is Secretary Treasurer of the Dixie Bottling Works of Bristol, VA which is incorporated in Virginia on December 5, 1906 with Jack Tarwater as President (4), makes the trip to Rockwood for the wedding.(7)

 Yes this thicket was once the home of Dixie Bottling Works from it's opening until around 1906.

-From the collection of Charlie Barnett
+From the collection of Charlie Barnette

 The same location as it exists today

-Dixie Bottling Works occupied this location from 1911 till around 1948
+Dixie Bottling Works plant 1911 till 1951

 Dixie Bottling Works as it stands today at it's fourth and final location